khalilDimassi/ml-project-setup-dir/README.md

 5. It creates initial Python script files in relevant subdirectories, such as endpoints.py, settings.py, model.py, etc.
 6. It creates initial Jupyter notebooks for exploratory data analysis and model training.
 7. It creates necessary files like .gitignore, Dockerfile, README.md, and LICENSE.
-8. It sets up a virtual environment named MyEnv and activates it.
+8. It sets up a virtual environment named MyEnv.
-9. It upgrades pip to the latest version.
-10. It installs basic Python modules commonly used in machine learning projects, such as numpy, pandas, matplotlib, and scikit-learn.
-11. It freezes the installed modules into a requirements.txt file.
-12. It adds basic lines to the .gitignore file to exclude common files and directories.
+10. It adds basic lines to the .gitignore file to exclude common files and directories.
-13. It prompts the user to decide whether to create a Git repository for the project.
+11. It prompts the user to decide whether to create a Git repository for the project.
-14. If the user chooses to create a Git repository, it initializes a Git repository, adds all files, and makes the initial commit.
+12. If the user chooses to create a Git repository, it initializes a Git repository, adds all files, and makes the initial commit.
-15. Finally, it displays a message indicating the completion of the project setup.
+13. Finally, it displays a message indicating the completion of the project setup.

-16. Feel free to customize the script according to your specific project requirements.
+Feel free to customize the script according to your specific project requirements.
 Please note that the script assumes you have Python and Git installed on your system.